asmyshlyaev177/state-in-url/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behavior that contributes to a positive environment for this software include:

 * Focusing on what is best for this software
 * Giving feedback and opinions about how it should work, reporting bugs
 * Admitting, fixing and learning from mistakes
+* Creating Pull Requests to fix or improve something
+* Discussing anything in a "Discussions" section

 Examples of unacceptable behavior include: